Effective Treatment Plans For Depression

 What are the main causes of depression?

 Depression is a mental illness that is thought to occur in adults and adolescents as a result of a combination of genetic, environmental, and psychological factors.
-Risk factors that increase an individual’s risk of developing depression include a family history of depression, personal history of mental illness (such as major depressive disorder or an anxiety disorder), stressful life events, and certain medications or substance abuse or substance use disorder.
+Risk factors that increase an individual’s risk of developing depression include a family history of depression, personal history of mental illness (such as major depressive disorder or an anxiety disorder), stressful life events, and certain medications or substance use disorder.
+Additionally, an imbalance in neurotransmitter levels is thought to contribute to depression.
+This is why selective serotonin reuptake inhibitors—which help correct deficiencies in serotonin—and similar antidepressants are prescribed.

 Some of the main symptoms of depression are overwhelming feelings of sadness, loss of interest in things you were once passionate about, and physical symptoms like loss of appetite and disruptions with sleep.
 These symptoms can make living with depression difficult, which is why many seek professional help.